-Defra published its Clean Air Strategy on 14th January 2019.
+Defra published its Clean Air Strategy in 2019.
 Stove owners and those thinking of buying a new stove can be assured that the government is not seeking to ban wood burning stoves.
-Instead it wants to ensure that consumers use the cleanest stoves and the cleanest fuel.
+Instead it wants to ensure that consumers use the most efficient and least polluting stoves and the cleanest fuel.

-The government has also recognised that maintenance and the way in which householders operate the stove have a significant part to play in the reduction of emissions.
+The government has also recognised that maintenance, chimney sweeping and the way in which householders operate the stove have a significant part to play in the reduction of emissions.

 Defra is working closely with the industry to educate consumers on how to burn the right fuel in the right appliance, in order to reduce emissions.